Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Methodology

 \subsubsection{BlackVIP-SE}

-While BlackVIP allows us to enjoy the rich features as a source of prompts, it requires an additional forward pass as well as the querying of black-box target PTM.
-As a result, it increases the runtime per iteration and during inference compared with model-free prompting baselines and hinders its wider applications.
-Here, we note an observation that the success of transfer learning is not only attributed to high-level feature reuse but also learning from the low-level statistics across data instances \cite{neyshabur2020being}.
+While BlackVIP allows us to enjoy the rich features as a source of prompts, it requires an additional forward pass of the frozen encoder.
+As a result, it increases the runtime during training iterations and inference, compared with model-free prompting baselines, which hinders broader applications.
+Here, we note an observation that the success of transfer learning of PTMs is not only attributed to high-level feature reuse but also learning from the low-level statistics across data instances \cite{neyshabur2020being}.
 Motivated by this finding, we hypothesize that low-level statistical features can be an effective alternative to model-based high-level semantic features for producing visual prompts to adapt the black-box target model.
 To that end, we devise a new variant, BlackVIP-SE (\textbf{S}tatistical feature-guided \textbf{E}fficient prompt), by replacing the auxiliary PTM feature extractor with a more efficient statistical method.
-Specifically, we conduct the principal component analysis (PCA) directly on the flattened vectors of train images to find a new coordinate system that preserves the maximum variation of data.
-Then, we project each image into the PCA-induced low-dimensional space (98 by default) to get statistical features being convened to the decoder of the Coordinator\footnote{We first fit the PCA on the few-shot train samples to get a projection matrix and use that matrix as a fixed encoder}.
+Specifically, we conduct the principal component analysis (PCA) directly on the flattened vectors of training images to find a new coordinate system that preserves the maximum variation of data.
+Then, we project each image into the PCA-induced low-dimensional space (98 by default) to get statistical features being conveyed to the decoder of the Coordinator\footnote{We first fit the PCA on the few-shot train samples to get a projection matrix and use that matrix as a fixed projector during training and inference.}.
 This simple modification endows two favorable merits compared to BlackVIP: 1) it remarkably reduces the runtime (See Table~\ref{tab:runtime}) during training and inference phases by replacing the PTM feature extractor into a single projection matrix, and 2) it also significantly reduces the number of learnable parameters by setting the projection dimension of PCA much lower than that of auxiliary PTM's latent feature dimension in BlackVIP (See Table~\ref{tab:memory}) thereby decreasing the peak memory usage and computational cost.